A Cooking Class for Men?(男の料理教室?)

 本当に?そんな記憶ないけど。

-Alain: Wait… are you hinting at something?
+Alain: Wait… are you trying to say something?

 Cathy: Well… maybe.